binTruekenobi/tools/README.md

 stats_tools is another backbone project, but the "statistics" module already exists so unless i get round to it this'll only get used for normal and t distribution integrators.

 wraps_toools was when i was learning decorators and figured i could make wraps to use to hook up all the other modules made in the future to matplotlib really easily.

+NEW:

+most code uses a standard "chop up the x - axis and iterate along" form of integrator, which is slow. calculus_programs will contain better integrators and differentiators